-YouTube knows and can predict what you will like, because through algorithms it knows that people who listen to e.g. Michael Bublé, also listen to John Mayer.
+YouTube knows and predicts what you will like next, because through algorithms it knows that people who listen to e.g. Michael Bublé, also listen to John Mayer.

 So when you listen to Michael Bublé…Youtube knows exactly what to recommend next.

 Let’s take YouTube’s homepage….one look and you see a myriad of videos that you will probably want to see…

 Luckily there is a plugin that enables you to make the YouTube homepage distraction-free (DFTube).

 Or what about using YouTube incognito?
 You won’t see any videos you have watched before or are similar to those videos.